Ma'abarot: Conditions and demographics

 Eliyahu Dobkin protested the poor conditions in the ma'abarot, calling them a "holy horror."
 David Ben-Gurion took a different approach: "I don't accept this pampering [approach] with respect to people not living in tents.
 We are spoiling them.
 People can live for years in tents.
 Anyone who doesn't want to live in them needn't bother coming here."
-By the end of 1951, there were 227,000 people, close to one sixth of Israel's population, living in 123 or 125 ma'abarot.
+By the end of 1951, there were 227,000 people, close to one-sixth of Israel's population, living in 123 or 125 ma'abarot.
 By the following year, 172,500 were registered as living in 111 canvas tents, and another 38,544 in provisory wooden shacks, the latter by 1953 were erected to cope with the housing needs of 70,000 immigrants in 42 of ma'abarot.
 The remaining 69 canvas tent ma'abarot held 108,850 residents.

-According to scholars Emma Murphy and Clive Jones, the "housing policies weighted in favour of Askenazi immigrants over Oriental Jews.
+According to scholars Emma Murphy and Clive Jones, the "housing policies weighted in favour of Ashkenazi immigrants over Oriental Jews.
 Housing units earmarked for Oriental Jews were often reallocated to European Jewish immigrants, consigning Oriental Jews to the privations of ma'abarot for longer periods."
 78% of residents in the ma'abarot were of Middle Eastern extraction, and unemployment rates ran as high as 90-96% in the worst camps.
 Those ma'abarot with a less dense population and an Ashkenazi majority, such as Kfar Vitkin and Even Yehuda, had better employment opportunities.
 In ma'abarot camps like Emek Hefer, Pardes Hanna and Caesarea, police reports described ethnic tensions along an Ashkenazi/Mizrachi divide as explosive, but infra-communal rifts also occurred, for example between Iraqi Kurdish Jews and Iraqi Arab Jews.